-Several of our experts recommended roller blades from K2, a 25-year-old inline-skate manufacturer that also makes helmets and pads (don’t forget to get these too!)
-Page Baker, a doctor of physical therapy and member of the Central Park Dance Skaters Association, says that K2’s skates with a Boa closure — which is a dial that tightens laces when you turn it — and 80 mm wheel size make it “much easier to gain velocity, do toe-heel moves, and tricks like the grapevine.”
-Kate Timofeeva, a personal trainer and roller-blading enthusiast, also recommends K2 blades.
-“The best feature is that they are very comfortable!” she says.
-Timofeeva also likes that they are “very good quality, affordable for a beginner,” and are a stylish option.
-“They have a nice design and they look smaller on the feet I’d say, not bulky like other ones.”
+Several of our experts recommended Rollerblades from K2, a 25-year-old inline-skate manufacturer that also makes helmets and pads (another piece of protective gear you should consider).
+Brian Long of Shop Task skate shop explains that both the men’s and women’s Rollerblades “have soft-shell boot, which generally does not give as much support as a harder-shell boot, but makes the skate lighter in weight, slimmer, and allows for a more precise, accommodating fit.”
+Page Baker, a doctor of physical therapy and member of the Central Park Dance Skaters Association, notes that K2’s skates have a Boa closure — a dial that tightens laces when you turn it — and 84-mm wheels that make it “much easier to gain velocity and do toe-heel moves and tricks, like the grapevine.”
+Long describes the Boa lacing system as “an amazing feature” for soft-shell inline skates that “makes it very easy to get a snug fit.”
+The wheels, he adds, are a good size for general-purpose outdoor skating because they’re “big enough to be smooth over bumps and cracks, but not so big that it makes the skate significantly more difficult to control.”
+Rollerblading enthusiast and personal trainer Kate Timofeeva also recommends K2 inline skates.
+“The best feature is that they are very comfortable,” she says, adding that the skates are “very good quality, affordable for a beginner,” and even stylish.
+“They have a nice design and look smaller on the feet, not bulky like others can.”

 Best (less-expensive) Rollerblades